mabeckgit/Nanobox/README.md

 The hardware consists of low-cost parts, specifically the Arduino at its core, 7 push-buttons, 5 colored LEDs, 1 common cathode multicolor LED, a potentiometer, a piezo-element, and a couple of resistors.
 That's it.
 The hardware will be housed in a plastic casing the size of a small gaming-controller for comfort and to fixate all its components.

 The project is under development on both fronts: Coding the first games and building the hardware.
-Once I created a satisfactory casing, I will post images of the completed system, in the meantime you can look at this breadboard-version of it:
+Here is a breadboard-version of it:

 <p align="center">
 <img src="prototype.jpg" alt="prototype" width="350"/>